 Spot vs. Fetch Pet Insurance Customer Experience

-Spot delivers superior customer service than Fetch, finishing second in our national ranking, while Fetch places sixth.
-Spot earns higher ratings across different platforms, from Trustpilot and the Better Business Bureau to Reddit, for its fast claim reimbursement and helpful representatives.
+Spot outperforms Fetch on customer service, ranking second nationally while Fetch places sixth.
+Spot earns higher ratings across Trustpilot, the Better Business Bureau and Reddit for fast claim reimbursement and helpful representatives.

-Spot holds an A+ BBB rating, which Fetch earns an A rating.
-The A+ designation means Spot has fewer customer complaints relative to its business size and consistently resolves issues, while Fetch's A rating reflects 198 filed complaints but demonstrates responsive problem-solving.
+Spot holds an A+ BBB rating, while Fetch earns an A rating.
+The A+ designation means Spot has fewer customer complaints relative to its business size and consistently resolves issues, while Fetch's A rating reflects 198 filed complaints but still demonstrates responsive problem-solving.

 Spot receives much stronger Reddit support with 45% positive sentiment from 29 comments versus Fetch's 8% positive feedback from 13 comments.
 Reddit users praise Spot for fast claim reimbursement and responsive customer service, while Fetch reviewers express frustration with denied claims and coverage gaps.